enlivensystems/invoicing-hungarian/README.md

 "systems.enliven.invoicing.hungarian" %% "core" % "0.1.0"
 ```

-Don't let low the version number fool you.
+Don't let the low version number fool you.
 See Test section for more details.
 Please note that currently we only provide Scala 2.12 builds.
 Drop us a message in case you need
 a build for Scala 2.11 or Scala 2.13.
 Java port is possible.
 See more info below.

 ## Prerequisites

 You may have to add NAV servers to your Java trust store manually, otherwise you'll get errors
-like: `General SSLEngine problem`
+like: `General SSLEngine problem`.
 For this we include a script in `/development/import-certificates.sh`.
 Please fine-tune the
 script to your needs, especially by setting your `JAVA_HOME` correctly.